-Dr Rony Brauman, MSF France President 1982- 1994, MSF Foundation Research Director from 1994, Interviewed in 2015 (in French)
+Dr Rony Brauman, MSF France, President of Board of Directors, 1982-1994; MSF France Foundation/CRASH, Director of Studies, 1994-present, interviewed in 2000 and 2015 (in French).

-On 20 March, a surgeon from MSF Belgium entered Srebrenica.
+On 20 March 1993, a surgeon from MSF Belgium entered Srebrenica.
 A week later, an anaesthetist, a doctor, and a health logistician joined him.
 On 24 March, an UNPROFOR mission to evacuate the wounded was interrupted by bombing from Bosnian-Serbian forces.

-The team was working with a terrorised population in utter destitution, despite the arrival of two convoys of supplies on 28 and 30 March, which in turn, evacuated over 5,000 women and children.
+The team was working with a terrorised population in utter helplessness, despite the arrival of two convoys of supplies on 28 and 30 March, which in turn, evacuated over 5.000 women and children.

-The MSF surgeon, who stayed 10 days in the bombarded enclave, gave his first-hand account in the French daily Le Monde.
+The MSF surgeon, who stayed ten days in the bombarded enclave, gave his first-hand account in the French daily Le Monde.

-'Srebrenica, State of Play as of 21 April 1993,' Memo, MSF Belgium (in French)
+'Srebrenica, State of Play as of 21 April 1993', Memo, MSF Belgium (in French).